Tallangatta Football Club

 The Tallangatta Football Netball Club, nicknamed the Hoppers, is an Australian rules football and netball club based in Tallangatta, Victoria playing in the Tallangatta & District Football League (TDFL) & is also a founding member club of the League.

 History

-The Tallangatta Football Club was formed in 1886 and was one of the founding Clubs of the Tallangatta and District Football League in 1945.
+The Tallangatta Football Club was formed in 1885.

+In 1944, Tallangatta FC played in the Mitta Valley Patriotic Football Association, just prior to being one of the founding clubs in the Tallangatta & District Football League in 1945.